 I've been very fortunate to have been a wedding photographer for close to twenty years.
 I grew up in rural parts of western Canada with an apparently difficult Hawaiian name: (May -LEE-uh), the pronunciation of which I was never bold enough to correct.
 In keeping with that general awkwardness perhaps, I was a shy kid.
 Drawing and painting and pouring over art history tomes in my school libraries was how I spent every moment of spare time.
-Long before art school proper, this is where I fell in love with and absorbed the elements of good art.
+Long before art school proper, this is where I fell in love with and absorbed the elements of art.

 I began photographing weddings on film while completing my Bachelor of Fine Arts between Emily Carr Institute of Art and Design in Vancouver, and St. Martin's College of Art & Design in the UK.
 I then went on to the University of British Columbia for another BA and MA in a completely unrelated field, studying Latin, ancient Greek and Hebrew for seven years, the particulars of which were largely wiped from memory during the two sleepless years of my sons' infancies.
 I like to think, however, that the old world discipline it takes to progress in these subjects remains and serves me today.